|Values are valid only on day of printing.|

 If the result is within the respective age-matched reference range, no interpretation is provided.
 When an abnormal result is reported, an interpretation may be added, including a correlation to available clinical information and recommendations for additional biochemical testing, if applicable.

-Abnormal urine concentrations of tryptophan are not diagnostic for any particular disorder and must be interpreted in the context of a patient's clinical presentation.
+Abnormal urine concentrations of tryptophan are not diagnostic for any particular disorder and must be interpreted in the context of a patient's clinical presentation and other laboratory results.